 Let's discuss each of the three motivation types and why each is important for you to teach as an accessibility trainer.

-Throughout Workshop 1, we emphasized the importance of understanding the perspective of individuals with disabilities.
-When people gain this perspective, they are more likely to want to make their content more accessible to those who may have difficulties accessing it.
+When people gain some perspective of individuals with disabilities, they are more likely to want to make their content more accessible to those who may have difficulties accessing it.

 Few of us would feel comfortable if we knew we were discriminating against any group of people.
 As soon as someone understands the importance of accessible design, they then must willingly decide if their content will be designed accessibly or not.
 For most of us, this ethical dilemma will provoke us to do the right thing.

-When discussing Web accessibility, many people argue that it is not worth their time or money to implement accessibility because they are dealing with such a small percentage of their potential audience.
+When discussing web accessibility, many people argue that it is not worth their time or money to implement accessibility because they are dealing with such a small percentage of their potential audience.
 However, in the 2000 U.S. census, nearly 20% of the population reported a disability of some type.
 Yes, 20%.
 That is 1 in 5 people.
-Though a large portion of this 20% may be attributed to age related processes, the implications are enormous.
+No less than around 9% of the population has a disability that directly impacts computer use.
+Though a large portion of these disabilities may be attributed to age related processes, the implications are enormous.
 No sensible person could make an ethical (or economical) argument for potentially excluding 20% of their audience.

 Legal and Standards-based Motivations

 Nearly all countries have laws regarding discrimination.
-Many of them have addressed the issue of disability access on the Web.
-Even more far reaching are accepted standards for Web technologies.
-The World Wide Web - external link (W3C) consortium is an international body that determines protocols and standards for how the Web works.
-Part of the W3C is the Web Accessibility Initiative - external link (WAI).
-The WAI establishes standards regarding accessibility and Web technologies.
-The WAI has established a comprehensive set of rules about Web accessibility called the Web Content Accessibility Guidelines - external link (WCAG).
+Many of them have addressed the issue of disability access on the web.
+Even more far reaching are accepted standards for web technologies.
+The World Wide Web (W3C) consortium is an international body that determines protocols and standards for how the web works.
+Part of the W3C is the Web Accessibility Initiative (WAI).
+The WAI establishes standards regarding accessibility and web technologies.
+The WAI has established a comprehensive set of rules about web accessibility called the Web Content Accessibility Guidelines (WCAG).
 So, we have the WCAG which were developed by the WAI, a part of the W3C.
 A lot of acronyms to remember, but ones with which accessibility trainers ought to be familiar.

 Both laws and standards are driving forces for people to design accessibly.
 Regardless of the laws and standards that may be applicable in specific situations, it's important to understand why they motivate people.

 Many people, especially those in industry and education, are driven by technology standards.
 There is appeal and clout in being able to say that you are standards compliant.
-On the Web, there are many sets of accessibility standards to which people might be held - Watchfire - external link approval, Section 508 compliance, Web Content Accessibility Guidelines conformance, etc. Individual organizations may also have their own set of policies or standards.
+On the web, there are many sets of accessibility standards to which people might be held - Section 508 compliance, Web Content Accessibility Guidelines conformance, etc. Individual organizations may also have their own set of policies or standards.
 These can all be very powerful driving forces for accessibility.
 As a trainer, you should be familiar with the standards and laws that apply to your training audience and teach them why they are in place and what they must do to comply with them.
 I would also challenge accessibility trainers to become very familiar with the Web Content Accessibility Guidelines.
-They are the most comprehensive set of rules available for Web accessibility and if you can understand and apply them, you are certain to understand what true Web accessibility is.
+They are the most comprehensive set of rules available for web accessibility and if you can understand and apply them, you are certain to understand what true web accessibility is.

-Please remember, however, that Section 508 standards were intended to be an absolute minimum standard for Web accessibility.
+Please remember, however, that Section 508 standards were intended to be an absolute minimum standard for web accessibility.
 Make sure you discuss with your trainees ways they can expand their own accessibility efforts.
-For example, they could add some of the guidelines from the Web Content Accessibility Guideline of the Web Accessibility Initiative, which are more comprehensive than the Section 508 guidelines.
+For example, they could add some of the guidelines from the Web Content Accessibility Guidelines, which are more comprehensive than the Section 508 guidelines.

 There are many business motivations for designing accessibly.
 Besides the ethical, legal, and standards-based motivations that predominantly drive businesses to make their online content accessible, there are also technological and economical reasons why accessibility makes good business sense.

 First, accessible design is technologically sound.
-When content is designed with accessibility in mind it is much more accessible to emerging technologies, such as cell phones, PDA's, and other Web enabled devices.
-Because accessible content usually adheres to Web standards, it is much more likely to be cross-compatible across computer platforms, operating systems, and browsers.
+When content is designed with accessibility in mind it is much more accessible to emerging technologies, such as mobile phones, tablets, and other web enabled devices.
+Because accessible content usually adheres to web standards, it is much more likely to be cross-compatible across computer platforms, operating systems, and browsers.
 Accessible pages typically load into the browsers and display faster.
 Developers usually spend a lot of time addressing the differences in the way their content appears in various browsers.
 Accessible design usually solves many of these cross-browser problems.
-Also, the content is more useable to their audience and increased Web traffic often means more exposure and income to businesses.
-Just think of all of the businesses that are thriving today because they took advantage of the Web.
+Also, the content is more useable to their audience and increased web traffic often means more exposure and income to businesses.
+Just think of all of the businesses that are thriving today because they took advantage of the web.

 There are 49 million Americans with disabilities.
 They control an estimated $175 billion in discretionary income.
 Of the 69.6 million families in the United States, 20.3 million have at least one member with a disability.
 What business would not want to have a share of that money?
 How many businesses potentially exclude 1 out of every 5 customers?
-The economic potential of accessible Web design is tremendous.
-Few people have realized the benefits that an accessible Web site could have in marketing to a large population on the Web.
-Imagine having a share of the market that almost exclusively purchases your products because it is impossible for them to spend their money at your competitors Web site due to accessibility issues.
+The economic potential of accessible web design is tremendous.
+Few people have realized the benefits that an accessible web site could have in marketing to a large population on the web.
+Imagine having a share of the market that almost exclusively purchases your products because it is impossible for them to spend their money at your competitors web site due to accessibility issues.
 For many individuals with disabilities, shopping online may be the primary way in which they spend their discretionary income.
-More information is available at http://www.dol.gov/odep/pubs/ek97/market.htm - external link.

 Motivating for Change